THE LORE OF AMETHYST RINGS

 Previously, amethyst gems were quite scarce, and only known to occur in a few locations.
 During the early eighteenth century, however, deposits of amethyst were found in Brazil.
 This shook the jewel trade to its core, as these purple gems were quickly becoming popular and affordable.

 As more could afford precious amethyst, the stone slowly fell out of favor among the elite, who prefer to covet exclusive baubles and treasures.
-Brazil has remained a strong producer of these mulberry rocks, and Bolivian and Bahia amethyst is among the most popular.
+Brazil has remained a strong producer of these mulberry rocks, and Bolivian and Bahia amethyst are among the most popular.

 ANCIENT AMETHYST RINGS